wso2-attic/product-mb/README.md

 <ol>
 <li> Clone "hamming-release-poc" branch from "carbon-kernel" repository from https://github.com/wso2/carbon-kernel : https://github.com/wso2/carbon-kernel/tree/hamming-release-poc/ </li>
 <li> Go to the "carbon-kernel" folder and then into the "modules" folder. </li>
-<li> Run "mvn clean install" in the following folder : "carbon-hazelcast" </li>
+<li> Run "mvn clean install" in the following folder : "carbon-hazelcast", "carbon-datasources", "carbon-jndi" </li>
 <li> Clone this repository(https://github.com/wso2/product-mb/tree/c5-migration) and run "mvn clean install". </li>
 <li> The distribution will be available at "product-mb/product/target" folder. </li>
 </ol>